fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 This would remove all the duplication in the type and schema definitions but feels a bit backward so we decide to define the type _DiaryEntry_ explicitly with TypeScript.

-Unfortunately the oppisite is not possible: we can not define the Zod schema based on TypeScript type definitions, and due to this, the duplication in the type and schema definitions is hard to avoid.
+Unfortunately the opposite is not possible: we can not define the Zod schema based on TypeScript type definitions, and due to this, the duplication in the type and schema definitions is hard to avoid.

 The current state of the source code can be found in the part2 branch of [this](https://github.com/fullstack-hy2020/flight-diary/tree/part2) GitHub repository.